opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 If a parking facility contains one of these tags it will be used preferably.
 If empty, no tags are preferred.

-If this is non-empty and a parking facility doesn't contain this tag, then using it will receive an extra costconfigured in `unpreferredVehicleParkingTagCost`.
+If this is non-empty and a parking facility doesn't contain this tag, then using it will receive an extra cost configured in `unpreferredVehicleParkingTagCost`.

+This is useful if you want prefer certain facilities, for example bicycle lockers for expensive e-bikes, but you don't want to force their use since they are rare.

 <h3 id="rd_requiredVehicleParkingTags">requiredVehicleParkingTags</h3>